fleetdm/fleet/docs/Using-Fleet/FAQ.md

 ## Fleet preview fails with Invalid interpolation.
 What should I do?

-If you tried running fleet preview and you get the following error:
+If you tried running `fleetctl preview` and you get the following error:

 ```
 fleetctl preview